 Do I need to be prepared to move to remote teaching during this semester?

 While the current plan is for a fully in-person academic year, it is difficult to predict how the virus will spread in the coming months.
 It is a good idea to have a contingency plan for a pivot, even if only temporarily, to remote teaching.
-Making a habit of posting all course materials in Blackboard is a good step in this direction, but it is also helpful to plan for how you would execute your teaching plans in Zoom if necessary.
-We invite you to request a consultation if you would like help with contingency planning.
+ITLAL has created a resource designed to help you make a successful shift to temporary remote teaching.
+We also invite you to request a consultation if you would like help with contingency planning.